OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/uninstall.md

 # Uninstall App

-Use `ll-cli uninstall` to uninstall Linglong app.
+Use `ll-cli uninstall` to uninstall Linglong apps.

-View the help information of `ll-cli uninstall` command:
+View the help information for the `ll-cli uninstall` command:

 ```bash
 ll-cli uninstall --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-cli [options] uninstall com.deepin.demo